 - Boron (B)

 The process of producing electricity from geothermal energy can also affect water quality.
-Chemicals used at some geothermal power plants occasionally leak and pollute the water table.
+Chemicals used at some facilities occasionally leak and pollute the water table.
 Although technology exists for the safe use of these chemicals, there is always the potential for leakage to occur.

 Human activity can affect the sustainability of geothermal energy.
 Studies show that without careful management of geothermal reservoirs, they can become depleted.
-In such cases, geothermal power plants would be rendered useless until the reservoir recovers.
+In such cases, geothermal power plants would become useless until the reservoir recovers.

-Geothermal technology advancements are helping to make sustainability concerns less of an issue.
-Now, after we have made use of geothermal fluids, we can inject them back to their source.
+Advancements in technology are helping to make sustainability concerns less of an issue.
+Nowadays, after geothermal fluids have been used, they can be injected back to their source.
 As a result of this, there is less chance of a geothermal well becoming depleted.

-Geothermal installations have been known to cause earth tremors in various parts of the world.
+There is evidence to suggest that geothermal installations have caused earth tremors in various parts of the world.
 Although often minor, this seismic activity can lead to building damage, injuries, and death.

-In 2006, a geothermal exploration project in Basel, Switzerland was blamed for a series of earthquakes.
+In 2006, scientists blamed a geothermal exploration project in Basel, Switzerland for causing a series of earthquakes.
 Some of these quakes measured up to 3.4 on the Richter scale.
 A further study in 2011 found a strong correlation between geothermal exploration and seismic activity.
 This study focused on the area around the Salton Sea geothermal field in the United States.